pranav2595/American-Football-Analytics-Application/README.md

 ```
 For detailed steps for fronted visit[here](https://www.telerik.com/blogs/creating-and-managing-vue-projects-with-vue-ui)

 3. Please go from another terminal to backend/src directory for running the back end.
+For deploying the backend using docker you can also follow the  instructions in the readme of backend and spin up containers for backend server.
 ```
 python app.py